-Consumption plays an important role in the income and employment theory under Keynesian economics by John Maynard Keynes.
-The theory states that if consuming goods and services does not increase the demand such goods and services, it leads to a fall in production.
-A decrease in production will means businesses will lay off workers, resulting in unemployment.
-Consumption helps determine the income and output in an economy.
+Consumption plays an important role in the income and employment theory under Keynesian economics as put forth by John Maynard Keynes.
+Keynesian theory states that if consuming goods and services does not increase the demand for such goods and services, it leads to a fall in production.
+A decrease in production means businesses will lay off workers, resulting in unemployment.
+Consumption thus helps determine the income and output in an economy.

 Consumption and the Business Cycle

-The consumption flow and expenditure (consumption expenditure) can help understand the fluctuations in the business cycle.
-Producers of durable goods only earn income from the sale of the initial product (expenditure), not from consuming the services following the purchase.
+The consumption flow and expenditure (consumption expenditure) can help analysts understand the fluctuations in the business cycle.
+Producers of durable goods only earn income from the sale of the initial product (expenditure), not from consuming the goods following the purchase.

 Hence, it is expenditure and not consumption flow that determines short-term economic prosperity.
 Due to the nature of durable goods, economists have created a rational optimization framework to account for the goods.
 During an economic downturn, consuming durable goods decreases because the goods require a significant investment, and consumers will put off the purchases until economic conditions improve.

 When the economy recovers, spending on durable goods increases and becomes more volatile than spending on non-durable goods.
-It is because an investment in durable goods is induced by simply contemplating a purchase to actually making the purchase.
-This is why a change in interest rates, tax rates, or other stimulus measures affect spending on durables than any other kind of spending.
+A change in interest rates, tax rates, or other stimulus measures affects spending on durables more than any other kind of spending.